Al-Biruni: The Great Father of Indology

 In Indology

 Al-Biruni became famous as a scholar of Indian women because of two texts.
-Al-Biruni wrote an encyclopedic work on India entitled Achieving what India has from a saying that is acceptable in mind or rejected.
+Al-Biruni wrote an encyclopedic work on India entitled Achieving What India Has from a Saying that is Acceptable in Mind or Rejected.
 In this book, Al-Biruni explored almost every aspect of Indian life, including geology, religion, history, geography, and mathematics.
-But he did not pay much attention during his excursion into military and political history.
+However, he did not pay much attention during his excursion into military and political history.

-On the contrary, Al-Biruni decided to document Indian scientific and civil life more, interested in culture, science and religion.
+On the contrary, Al-Biruni decided to document Indian scientific and civil life more, being interested in culture, science, and religion.
 Al-Biruni explored religion within a rich cultural context.
-He expressed his purpose and translated the work of the sage Patanjali entitled Translation of The Indian Patanjali In Deliverance From Confusion.
+He expressed his purpose and translated the work of the sage Patanjali, entitled Translation of The Indian Patanjali In Deliverance From Confusion.

 An example of Al-Biruni’s analysis is his analysis of why some Hindus hate Muslims.
 Al-Biruni points out at the beginning of his book how Muslims struggled to learn the knowledge and culture of the Hindus.
 He explains that Hinduism and Islam are very different from each other.
 Hinduism also suffered destructive attacks on many cities in the eleventh century, which – as Al-Biruni claims – contributed to the Hindus’ suspicion of all outsiders, not just Muslims.

-Over time, Al-Biruni became welcomed by Hindu scholars, became fluent in Sanskrit, and this allowed him to translate 11th-century Hindu mathematics, science, medicine, astronomy, and other fields into Arabic.
-Al-Biruni was fascinated by the arguments of Hindu scholars who establish the evidence for the sphericity of the Earth as the only way to explain the difference in daylight hours by seasons, latitudes, and the Earth’s relative position, to the moon and stars.
+Over time, Al-Biruni became welcomed by Hindu scholars and became fluent in Sanskrit, and this allowed him to translate 11th-century Hindu mathematics, science, medicine, astronomy, and other fields into Arabic.
+Al-Biruni was fascinated by the arguments of Hindu scholars who established the evidence for the sphericity of the Earth as the only way to explain the difference in daylight hours by seasons, latitudes, and the Earth’s relative position to the moon and stars.

 At the same time, Al-Biruni was critical of the Hindu scribes, believing they distorted documents while copying them.
 He also criticised Hindus for what he saw them do and not do, such as their lack of curiosity about history and religion.

 Al-Biruni was interested in studying the Indian calendar.
-His study of the subject showed great concentration; needless to say, his approach to scholarly inquiry was superior.
-He developed a methodology for converting the dates of the Indian calendar into the dates of three of the calendars used in the Islamic countries of his time, Greek, Arabic/Islamic, and Persian.
+His study of the subject showed great concentration, and his approach to scholarly inquiry was superior.
+He developed a methodology for converting the dates of the Indian calendar into the dates of three of the calendars used in the Islamic countries of his time: Greek, Arabic/Islamic, and Persian.
 Al-Biruni also used astronomy to define his theories, which involved complex mathematical equations and scientific calculations that allowed one to convert dates and years between different calendars.

 The book was not concerned with the tedious battle of recording, as Al-Biruni found that social culture is more important.
 The work includes research on many topics about Indian culture, including describing Indian customs and traditions.
 Al-Biruni recorded some critical political and military histories and several sites where essential battles took place, although he tried to distance himself from these events in his study.